 - Pure Vanilla Extract: Vanilla extract elevates all the other flavors in the cookie.

 - Baking Powder: The baking powder causes the cookie to rise and puff up in the oven.

-- Baking Soda: The baking soda reacts with the lemon and brown sugar in the cookie to help it rise, but also interacts with the proteins in the eggs and flour to slow the spread of the cookie.
+- Baking Soda: The baking soda reacts with the brown sugar in the cookie to help it rise, but also interacts with the proteins in the eggs and flour to slow the spread of the cookie.